Court dwarf: Modern era in Europe

-While jesters were often only temporarily present at a specific court, dwarfs usually had a permanent function and were registered in the personnel rolls as "court dwarf", "personal dwarf" or "chamber dwarf".
-This enabled them to play an important role in ceremonial culture and gave them close access to the ruler.
-This close relationship led to multiple roles beyond the foolish task as a natural clown.
-Court dwarfs served as a substitute for children or even diplomats.
+In court, people with dwarfism were treated as sources of entertainment.
+Royals would construct comedic routines around the court dwarfs that mocked their physical size; in some performances, court dwarfs were taken out of a person's pocket, or served on a plate at a banquet.
+While jesters were often only temporarily present at a specific court, people with dwarfism usually had a permanent function and were registered in the personnel rolls as "court dwarf", "personal dwarf" or "chamber dwarf".

+While many court dwarfs experienced limited lives, their important role in the court's culture could give them close access to the ruler.
+Due to their small size and their marginalization from wider society, people with dwarfism may not have been considered a threat to the monarchs, who allowed them into personal quarters.
+Thus some royals granted their court dwarfs higher status and roles beyond entertainment.
+Court dwarfs served as a substitutes for children, animal handlers, or even diplomats.
 At the end of their career, these privileged dwarfs would usually receive a pension and other benefits.
 A favourite dwarf of Peter the Great received a state funeral including miniature horses and a "small priest".

 France

 Richebourg (1756–1846), was only 23 in tall.
 He began life as a servant in the Orleans family.
 In later years he was their pensioner.
-He is said to have been put to strange use in the French Revolution—passing in and out of Paris as an infant in a nurse's arms, but with dispatches, dangerous to carry, in Richebourg's baby-wrappings.
+He is said to have been put to strange use in the French Revolution, passing in and out of Paris as an infant in a nurse's arms, but with dispatches, dangerous to carry, in Richebourg's baby-wrappings.
 He died in Paris in 1846, at the age of 90.

+Italy

+During the 15th century, Italian princes began to collect court dwarfs as a symbol of their legitimacy, and people with dwarfism became more common in court life and portraiture.
+Italian courts seem to have treated the role of the court dwarf as particularly comedic.
+In 1544, the court of Duke Cosimo I held a wrestling match between a court dwarf and a monkey, where the court dwarf was given no clothes except knickers to cover his genitalia.
+Such performances of humiliation were widely accepted and enjoyed.

+Marchioness Isabella d'Este kept several court dwarves.
+Her favorite, "Matello", was known for performing crude and heretical routines to entertain the courtiers, and another of her court dwarves, called "Crazy Catherine", would lift her skirts and urinate upon request.
+Historian George Marek writes that Isabella's court dwarves were "skilled freaks, turning somersaults, dancing, and singing in falsetto voices."
+Isabella was fond of her court dwarves, creating properly-sized rooms for them and tending to Matello on his deathbed, but she may have only seen them as beloved pets.